 I'll never forget how overwhelmed I was with my my role as a stepmom after all the hype around the wedding and engagement was over.
 I had uprooted my life, left my job and the city I loved to live in a small Hamlet in Southwestern Ontario with my husband and his three children.
 My life had done a complete 180 in such a short period of time.

-It's hard to describe how I felt – I was part of this family, but I was still an outsider.
-I was struggling to find my place in it all!
+It's hard to describe how I felt – I was part of this family, but still very much felt like an outsider.
+I was really struggling to find my place in it all.

 Knowing that my family and friends couldn't relate, I turned to the internet for some encouragement.
 I googled step-mom, blended family, second wife, evil step-mom, step-children, stepmom help.